portasynthinca3/deutexrium/README.md

 ### Running
 Something like `DEUTEX_TOKEN=... iex -S mix`

-### Usage notice
+### Exporting data from the master Deuterium instance
-If you integrate this bot's functionality into your own bot, or even just straight up copy it, you must credit me (portasynthinca3) as the creator of the original software.
-You may not change or remove the link mentioned in the response of `/donate`, however you might add your own.
+If you own a Discord server that you'd like to be served by a self-hosted instance of this bot and you have used this one before, you have the option of importing existing data.
+To do that, run the `/export` command of the master instance for both resource types (`channel` and `guild`).
+The three files you received should be placed in the `/var/deutex_data` directory on the machine that hosts your Deuterium instance (unless that path was changed in `config/config.exs`)

 ## Modification
 If you're familiar with Elixir and OTP, take a look inside `/supervision_tree.txt` to learn more about its internal structure